jiminpark-ie/jiminpark-ie.github.io/_papers/multi-view-attention-ctsp.md

 **generalizes to much larger CluTSP instances without retraining**.
 Ablation studies confirm the value of the multi-view encoder and collaborative decoder.
 To our knowledge, this is the first DRL approach for cluster-constrained routing.

----

-### My Role

-I am a **co-first author** of this work, jointly leading the framework design (multi-view encoder and collaborative decoder), implementation, and experiments.